dereknovak/Personal-Resources/definitions.md

 - `strip` / `strip!`

+  The `strip` method returns a new string with all leading and trailing whitespace removed.

 - `upcase` / `upcase!`

 ### Array Methods

 - `each_with_index`

+  The `each_with_index` method iterates through a collection, passing both the element and its corresponding index value into the block using the block's parameters.

 - `each_with_object`

+  The `each_with_object` method iterates through a collection, returning its argument object with elements pushed inside throughout iteration of its block.

 - `fetch`

+  The `fetch` method returns an element at the index location of its argument, throwing an exception if that index value is outside of the range of the calling collection.

 - `first`

+  The `first` method returns the number of elements from the beginning of an array, specified by its argument.

 - `join`

+  The `join` method returns a string with elements of the calling array concatenated together.

 - `last`

+  The `last` method returns the number of elements from the end of an array, specified by its argument.

 - `partition`

+  The `partition` method iterates through a collection, returning a nested array with truthy and falsy elements divided based upon the return value of the last line of its block.

 - `pop`

+  The `pop` method destructively removes and returns the last element of an array.

 - `push`

+  The `push` method destructively appends its argument value to the calling array.

 - `reverse` / `reverse!`

+  The `reverse` method returns a new collection with elements sorted in reverse order.

 - `shift`

+  The `shift` method destructively removes and returns the first element of an array.

 - `slice` / `slice!`

+  The `slice` method returns a range of elements based upon its argument value.

 - `sort` / `sort!`

+  The `sort` method returns a new array with elements sorted from smallest to largest value.

 - `unshift`

+  The `unshift` method destructively prepends its argument value onto the calling array.

 ### Hash Methods

 - `each_key`

+  The `each_key` method iterates through the caller's keys and returns the calling hash.

 - `each_value`

+  The `each_value` method iterates through the caller's values and returns the calling hash.

 - `empty?`

+  The `empty?` method returns `true` if the calling object contains no characters or elements.

 - `key`

+  The `key` method returns the first-found key that is associated with the argument value.

 - `key?`

+  The `key?` method iterates through a hash, returning a boolean on whether or not the calling hash includes the argument key.

 - `keys`

+  The `keys` method returns an array containing all keys of the calling hash indicated as elements.

 - `value?`

+  The `value?` method iterates through a hash, returning a boolean on whether or not the calling hash includes the argument value.

 - `values`

+  The `values` method returns an array containing all values of the calling hash, indicated as elements.

 ### Numeric Operators